johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   Apply (Lambda (BooleanExpr True)) (Lambda (BooleanExpr False)) )
 ```

 It's obvious that the abstract representations capture the issue at hand even if there is some information lost [4].
-Best of all the AST for a term would be available regardless of the host language and serialization is the only extra requirement.
-With a term generator that works with a (E)BNF, a way to generate the AST for a term (presumably through the language parser), and a database equipped with the ability to find like terms it seems entirely possible to alert the language creator of complex or convoluted pairings.
+Best of all the AST for a term is available regardless of the host language and serialization is the only extra requirement.
+Having a term generator that works with a (E)BNF, a way to generate the AST for a term (presumably through the language parser), and a database equipped with the ability to find like terms it seems entirely possible to alert the language creator of complex or convoluted pairings.

 ## Further Work